cjgronlund/project-rome/project-rome-docs/user-activities/android/how-to-guides/user-activities-android.md

 if (mActivity != null)
 {
-    mActivitySession = mActivity.createSession();
+    // create a session from a previous UserActivity instance. mActivitySession = mActivity.createSession();
     Log.d("UserActivityFragment", "Starting");
+}
 ```

 Once you've created a session, your app can make any desired changes to the properties of the **UserActivity**.
 When you're done making changes, close the session.